Frank Wisner: Education and early career

-Wisner was educated at the University of Virginia, where he received both a B.A. and a LL.B. degree.
+Wisner was born in Laurel, Mississippi, the son of Mary (Gardiner), a schoolteacher, and Frank George Wisner, a timber magnate.
+He was educated at the University of Virginia, where he received both a B.A. and a LL.B. degree.
 He was also tapped for the Seven Society.
 After graduating from the University of Virginia School of Law in 1934, Wisner began working as a Wall Street lawyer for Carter, Ledyard & Milburn.

+Career

-OSS
+Navy and OSS career

 In 1941, six months before the attack on Pearl Harbor, he enlisted in the United States Navy.
 He worked in the Navy's censor's office until he managed to transfer to the Office of Strategic Services (OSS) in 1943.
 He was first stationed in Cairo where he spent an uneventful year.
 After Cairo (from June 15, 1944) he spent three months in OSS Istanbul, Turkey, as head of SI (Secret Intelligence) branch.
 On August 29, 1944, Lt.
 Comdr.
 Wisner and 21 OSS agents landed in Romania, where he became head of OSS Bucharest.

 Wisner arrived just as Romania joined the Allies and declared war on the Axis.
-His first task was to oversee the return of some 1,350 American airmen who had been shot down in missions against Romanian oilfields.
-The POWs were returned by a U.S. Air Crew Rescue Unit via the Popeşti-Leordeni Airfield.
-Twelve B-17 Flying Fortress planes flew out the prisoners in hourly shifts.
-In all, some 1,700 American POWs were transported.
+His first task was to oversee the return of over 1,000 American airmen who had been shot down in missions against Romanian oilfields.
+The POWs were returned by the Fifteenth Air Force via the Popești-Leordeni Airfield during Operation Reunion.
+Over 50 B-17 Flying Fortress airplanes flew out the prisoners between August 31 and September 3.
+In all, some 1,127 American POWs were transported.

 Immediately after the arrival of Major Robert Bishop (September 9, 1944) as head of X-2 (Counter Espionage) branch in Bucharest, Wisner started the search for German records.
-With the help of Romanian Intelligence, they manage to obtain tons of records, including SD files, 200 rolls of German film and a large amount of Russian information.
-During that time, Wisner and Bishop discovered and penetrated a Russian Intelligence service named GUGBEZ.
+With the help of Romanian Intelligence, they managed to obtain tons of records, including SD files, 200 rolls of German film and a large amount of Soviet information.
+During that time, Wisner and Bishop discovered and penetrated a Soviet intelligence service named GUGBEZ.
 Wisner left Bucharest in the last week of January 1945.